svengreb/styleguide-markdown/CONTRIBUTING.md

-# Contributing to Styleguide Markdown
+# Contributing to styleguide-markdown

-Thanks for contributing to Styleguide Markdown!
+Thanks for contributing to styleguide-markdown!

-This is a set of guidelines for contributing to Styleguide Markdown.
+This is a set of guidelines for contributing to styleguide-markdown.
 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

-As for everything else in the project, the contributions to Styleguide Markdown are governed by our [Code of Conduct][code-of-conduct].
+As for everything else in the project, the contributions to styleguide-markdown are governed by our [Code of Conduct][code-of-conduct].
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior via [email][email].

 ## Getting Started

-Styleguide Markdown is an open source project and we love to receive contributions from the community!
-There are many ways to contribute, from [writing- and improving documentation and tutorials](#documentations), [reporting bugs](#bug-reports), [submitting enhancement suggestions](#enhancement-suggestions) which can be incorporated into Styleguide Markdown itself by [submitting a pull request](#pull-requests).
+styleguide-markdown is an open source project and we love to receive contributions from the community!
+There are many ways to contribute, from [writing- and improving documentation and tutorials](#documentations), [reporting bugs](#bug-reports), [submitting enhancement suggestions](#enhancement-suggestions) which can be incorporated into styleguide-markdown itself by [submitting a pull request](#pull-requests).

 The project development workflow and process uses [GitHub Issues][gh-issues]- and [Pull Requests][gh-pr] management to track issues and pull requests.